cyberpro-dev/convertvid/README.md

+-# Latest Version of convertvid is [v0.2.0-stable](https://github.com/cyberpro-dev/convertvid/releases/tag/v0.2.0), go check it out!
-# ConvertVid
+# Convertvid

-**ConvertVid** is a fast and flexible video converter focused on quick TS to MP4 remuxing and optional re-encoding.
+**Convertvid** is a fast and flexible video converter focused on quick TS to MP4 remuxing and optional re-encoding.

 ## Features